-Whether you are a business enterprise starting in the scrap metal industry or operating in this domain on an individual level, the following enumeration lists some of the vital guidelines you would need to know if you are planning on recycling scrap metals.
+Whether you are a business enterprise starting in the scrap metal industry or operating in this domain on an individual level, the following enumeration lists some of the vital guidelines you would need to know if you are planning on.

 Locating The Scrap Metal

 Both enterprises and interested individuals can do scrap metal recycling.
 Some enterprises can collect scrap metal to recycle from unwanted objects, like spare act parts, bicycles, appliances, and the like, from their clients or the offices for this purpose.
 A pertinent example would be home improvement workers like plumbers, carpenters, and contractors collecting items such as old metal piping, used devices, building parts that can be extremely useful for recycling.
 Items like home appliances, tire parts, bike parts, cooking utensils, and the like, which are no longer in use, can be very well recycled.
-There are recycling facilities that will accept most of these metal scraps for this purpose.
+There are that will accept most of these metal scraps for this purpose.
 However, there would arise an exception if in case the metal has an amalgamation with a toxic or radioactive element or if it is coated with a material that might render it unfit for the goal of recycling.

 Storing The Scrap Metal

 While collecting the scrap metal is an imperative first step of this process, you would also have to establish a location where you would store these items.
 If you have an extensive collection, it is advisable to have a storage area to serve as an inventory.
 This is especially useful for restricting the frequency of trips you would have to collect or accumulate the scrap metal.
 Unused warehouses make for an ideal space for this purpose, and it is, in fact, used by businesses for this end.
 However, if you are acting on an individual level, it is recommended that you find an attic space or a spare garage of your residence, or you could even consider renting storage lockers.